ExNexu/akka-actor-locking/README.md

 val result = lockActor.ask(LockAwareRequest(lockObj, request))
 result map println // prints "Hello"
 ```
-* All action code is executed in a `Future` not blocking the lockActor from other requests.
-You do not need two lockActors.
+* All action code is executed in a wrapping `Future` not blocking the lockActor from other requests.
 * The code is non-blocking.
 * Expiration on locks.
 Expires the lock
   * in the lockActor (default timeout for all requests).